***July 2014: Restrooms at the Visitor Center have been closed. Please visit the Hearst Castle homepage or call the park for more information.***

 Grand Rooms Tour – Accessibly Designed

 This tour takes visitors into the ground floor rooms of the main house, Casa Grande.
-Rooms included in this tour are the Assembly Room, the Billiard Room, the Refectory dining room, and the Theater.
+Tour highlights are the Assembly Room, Refectory, Billiard Room, Theater, Gardens, Neptune Pool and the Roman Pool.
 After the guided portion of this tour, visitors have the option to remain on the hilltop and take a self-guided tour though the lush grounds and gardens.
 Staff is available to transport visitors back the bus departure area.

 Evening Tour – Accessibly Designed

 Evening tours provide visitors the opportunity to experience the castle as it glitters against the evening sky.
-This tour includes entry into one of the accessible floors of the guest house, Casa del Mar as well as several rooms in the main house Casa Grande.
-This tour also takes visitors through the historic gardens and the spectacular indoor Roman Pool.
+This tour includes entry into one of the accessible floors of the guest house, Casa del Mar.
+Other tour highlights are the Assembly Room, Refectory, Billiard Room, Theater, Kitchen, Gardens, Neptune Pool and the Roman Pool.
 Please see www.hearstcastle.org for evening tour schedules.